CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language used on the Web browsers to create a dynamic and interactive experience

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Helps us to share information with each other
+Enables people to make their own changes to that information and share it back Allows us to make checkpoints so that we can save our work as we go along

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+It is a copy of the repository where you are allowed to make changes

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You make a copy of it and save it on your local computer

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you made changes and share it back you do a pull request for the owner to either accept it or reject it oif owner accept it they will pull in that changed file

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+This is where you can see all your commits and where changes had been made

 ## Question 13